Oakland Park, Florida: History

-Originally named Floranada (a blend of Florida and Canada) and U-Turn City, the town was forced into bankruptcy after the hurricane of 1926.
-When the municipality reincorporated, residents chose to make it a city and voted for the name Oakland Park.
+Originally named Floranada (a blend of Florida and Canada), the town was forced into bankruptcy after the hurricane of 1926.
+When the municipality reincorporated in 1929, residents chose to make it a city and voted for the name Oakland Park.
 The original boundaries went from the Atlantic Ocean, west to what is now U.S. 441, and from the north fork of Middle River north to Cypress Creek Boulevard, but when the boundaries were reestablished, it was to approximately the west side of U.S. 1, west to Northeast 3rd Avenue and the north fork of Middle River north to what is now Prospect Road.
 Over time, it has expanded to its current boundaries, mainly due to acquiring a few other areas, such as recent annexations of previously unincorporated neighborhoods of Twin Lakes South and North Andrews Gardens.

 Geography

-Oakland Park is located at 26°10′35″N 80°8′40″W (26.176362, –80.144509).
+The approximate coordinates for the City of Oakland Park is located at 26°10′35″N 80°8′40″W (26.176362, –80.144509).

 According to the United States Census Bureau, the city has a total area of 21.1 km2, of which 19.3 km2 is land and 1.8 km2 (8.40%) is water.

 Oakland Park is bisected by the Florida East Coast Railway, which runs parallel to Dixie Highway through the city's downtown.
 The City of Oakland Park has put into place new zoning regulations intended to transform downtown Oakland Park into a mixed-use pedestrian community.
 One element of the proposal is the creation of a new commuter rail station on the FEC rail line.

-Oakland Park borders the city of Wilton Manors, which is experiencing a tremendous amount of new development.
+Oakland Park borders the city of Wilton Manors.
 Increased property prices in Wilton Manors have pushed up prices in Oakland Park and spurred interest in the city's downtown redevelopment plan.

+Climate

+Oakland Park has a tropical climate, similar to the climate found in much of the Caribbean.
+It is part of the only region in the 48 contiguous states that falls under that category.
+More specifically, it generally has a tropical monsoon climate (Köppen climate classification, Am).

 Demographics

-2020 census
+2010 and 2020 census

-As of the 2020 United States census, there were 44,229 people, 16,958 households, and 9,030 families residing in the city.
+As of the 2020 United States census, there were 44,229 people, 16,971 households, and 8,956 families residing in the city.